wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-2.md

 > ![T+73](../images/common-engineering-journal-2-1.png)

 Changing the culture and mindset of engineers and business stakeholders of an organization based on stringent security policies, processes, and segregation of duties takes grit, tenacity, a thick skin, and lots of patience.
-It feels like trying to change course of a massive oil-tanker travelling through heavy seas at full speed.
+It often feels like trying to change course of a massive oil-tanker travelling through heavy seas at full speed.

 ---

 # WHY do we need our EDO Common Engineering Team?

 We want everyone to embrace a healthy DevOps mindset to empower development and operations collaboration and enable us, as an organization, to “delight our end-users”, most importantly our BC employers and workers, our WorkSafeBC workers, and IT engineers.
-It is important the we shift the focus from creating technological marvels and snowflakes, to reducing waste, automate everything automable, and delivering value to our end-users.
+It is important we shift the focus from creating technological marvels and snowflakes, to reducing waste, automate everything automable, and delivering value to our end-users.

 >
-> When you boarded your last cross-Atlantic flight, wre you interested in how the plane was assembled and which processes or products were used?
+> When you boarded your last cross-Atlantic flight, were you interested in how the plane was assembled and which processes or products were used?
 I believe your response is "NO".
 What you cared about was the outcome, landing safe and on time at your destination.
 >

 Therefore, our goal is not just automation and enabling technology, but to deliver **value**.** Any innovation, transformation, or measured value is worthless, unless we can continuously deliver value to our end-users.
 It is important to understand that DevOps is not a silver bullet, nor is it a product we can buy and install.
 It is a mindset that enables people to **collaborate** and follow a known **process** enabled by **products** to deliver **value** to our end users.